-Karen Ingham is an artist, writer, and designer.
+Karen Ingham is an interdisciplinary artist-designer and filmmaker.
 She was born in England and raised in the United States, Germany and Norway.
 She gained an MPhil and a PhD with the University of Wales for her research into historical and contemporary art and science collaborations in the biomedical domain.
 She is an awardee of a Major Creative Wales Arts Prize and of AHRC and Wellcome Trust awards.
-Her work is internationally exhibited and disseminated and has been shown at the ICA London, the Berlin and Edinburgh Film Festivals, Somerset House London, Waag Amsterdam, and The National Museum and Gallery of Wales amongst other venues.
+Her work is internationally exhibited and disseminated and has been shown at the ICA London, the Berlin, Sundance, and Edinburgh Film Festivals, Somerset House London, Waag Amsterdam, and The National Museum and Gallery of Wales amongst other venues.
 She has several publications in distribution with Dewi Lewis Publishing, Ffotogallery Publications, Seren Books and CG Publishing.

-Ingham’s primary art form is lens-based arts.
-Her approach is interdisciplinary, incorporating theory and practice, and she often works site-specifically.
+Ingham’s primary art form is lens-based arts and hybrid craft.
+Her approach incorporates theory and practice, and she often works site-specifically.
 Major themes are: biomedical discourse and museology, ‘Wonder Chamber’ (2012), ‘Narrative Remains’ (2009), ‘Anatomy Lessons’ (2004); art and neuroscience, ‘Seeds of Memory’ (2006); mutability, transience and the vanitas, ‘Vanitas: Seed-Head’ (2005); the photographic memento-mori, ‘Death’s Witness’ (2001); art, science and technology interactions, ‘Fragile Mass’ (2008); and the notion of locatedness and dislocation, ‘Lost’ (1998) ‘Paradise Park’ (2000) ‘Ha Ha: Margam Re-visited’ (2002) and ‘Unnatural Histories’ (2008).
-She has received support from a wide range of funders to research, exhibit, tour and publish a series of artist’s interventions.
-These interventions are often staged in exclusive domains such as the Dissecting Room, the Anatomical Museum, and the Medical Research Laboratory.
-Her practice often addresses the museum space and museology and her fascination with the Wunderkammer (Wonder Chamber) is reflected in her interest in the intersections between art, science and technology.
+She has received support from a wide range of funders to research, exhibit, tour and publish a series of artist’s interventions, and her film works have been widely screened in festivals and on television.